borglab/GTDynamics/README.md

     make python-test
     ```

+    You can also run individual test suites, e.g. with:

+    ```sh
+    make python-test.base
+    make python-test.cablerobot
+    ```

 ## Citing This Work

 Please cite the following paper if you use this code as part of any published research: